 The SSDI employment supports provide help over a long period of time to allow you to test your ability to work, or to continue working, and gradually become self-supporting and independent.
 In general, you have at least 9 years to test your ability to work.
-This includes full cash payments during the first 12 months of work activity, a 36-month re-entitlement period during the Extended Period of Eligibility (EPE), and a 5-year period in which we can start your cash benefits again without a new application (see Expedited Reinstatement, page 27).
+This includes full cash payments during the first 12 months of work activity, a 36-month re-entitlement period during the extended period of eligibility, and a 5-year period in which we can start your cash benefits again without a new application (see Expedited Reinstatement, page 25).
 You may continue to have Medicare coverage during this time or even longer.